How to Upload an Adobe Font to Your Squarespace Website (Step-by-Step Guide)

 p.sqsrte-small (p3)

-In the Website Tool panel, click on Custom CSS .
+In the Custom Code panel, click on Custom CSS .
 You’ll see a panel, similar to the one in the Code Injection window.

 Put the font size and a closed set of brackets in, like this: